| Country | Japan | |

 Other information...

 The Honda protege and uninspiring F3000 driver came to Team Lotus as part of the Honda engine package in 1987.
-This fact explains why Judd engines where used by Williams in 1988 and Lotus in 1989 (as Honda usually supplied two teams).
-Frank Williams had said "...no-one tells me who to run in my cars...", therefore depriving his team of Honda engines (see also Eddie Jordan and Takuma Sato.
-Told you so!).
+This fact explains why Judd engines where used by Williams in 1988 and Lotus in 1989 (as Honda usually supplied two teams which were to be Lotus, who had Senna, and McLaren who were more successful).
 In 1989 McLaren once again ran Honda engines, combined with having Ayrton Senna and Alain Prost driving, concluded they had "no room" for Nakajima.
 So Honda paid for the Judd engines used by Lotus on the condition that Nakajima got a drive.

 Generally Nakajima's time at Lotus supplied uninspiring results, hardly suprising when his team mates were Senna and Nelson Piquet (reigning champion in 1988).
 Also he suffered from a lack of testing and having the heavy camera equipment in is car (which gave good coverage of his frequent shunts).
 Was more at home on faster circuits (and Suzuka!) where he was able to score points.
 However this was at the expense of street circuits where he had DNQs at Monaco in 1988, again in 1989 as well as Detroit.